ognistik/alfred-taptix/Source/README.md

 echo "get_keyboard_volume" | nc localhost 8080
 echo "get_mouse_volume" | nc localhost 8080
 echo "quit" | nc localhost 8080

+# The keyboard path and mouice in the following is optional.
+# Sounds should still be inside a "keyboards" or "mice" folder.
+echo "set_keyboard \"new keyboard\" \"keyboards path\"" | nc localhost 8080 echo "set_mouse \"new mouse\" \"mice path\"" | nc localhost 8080
 ```

 ## Additions and Fixes from Original Code
 * Fixed issue where modifiers were not recognized.
 * Fixed mouse clicks not being initialized until key was pressed.
-* Mouse and Keyboard sounds are loaded separately, from different directories: `keyboards` and `mice` respectively, below the parent soundPath.
+* Mouse and Keyboard sounds are loaded separately, from different directories: `keyboards` and `mice` respectively, below their own parent paths which can also be different.
 * Added separate global and per device volume and muting controls.
 * Implemented arguments to be used with their own flags.
 Arguments can be inserted in any order and without one another when running the app.
 * Added a "listener" and commands to control Taptix while running.